-- We need our friends and family more than we’re comfortable letting on – and it really matters when you cancel on us!
+4. We need our friends and family more than you know – and it really matters when you cancel on us!

-When you live alone, relationships with friends and wider family are your primary connections, and we invest a lot of emotional energy into ours – this can make us amazing friends!
-We are aware however that we are not necessarily your primary connection.
-We know that your partner and immediate family come first – and that’s fine.
+When you live alone, relationships with friends and wider family are your primary connections.
+We invest a lot of emotional energy into ours – this can make us amazing friends!
+We know that we are not necessarily your primary connection, and that your partner and immediate family come first.
+That’s fine.
 But when you need to cancel or change plans, we can find it disproportionately difficult.
-Partly this is because we have to plan ahead more than other people to make sure we have a healthy amount of social contact during the week, and it doesn’t take much to throw out the schedule.
+That’s partly because we have to plan ahead more than other people to make sure we have a healthy amount of social contact during the week, and it doesn’t take much to throw out the schedule.
 But it’s also because we don’t have anyone else to fall back on.
-We may not always show it, especially if we’re towards the introvert end of the scale, but having time with you is incredibly important to us.
+We may not always show it, especially if we’re introverts, but having time with you is incredibly important to us.

-So if you do have to cancel, give us as much notice as possible – and please reassure us that we’ll see each other soon!
+So if you do have to cancel, give us some notice – and please reassure us that we’ll see each other soon!

-- Living alone comes at a cost……but you’d have to pay us even more to give it up
+5. Living alone comes at a cost…but you’d have to pay us even more to give it up

 We pay a high price for living alone – literally.
-We pay 100% of the mortgage or rent, all of the bills and other household costs, and we quite often pay more for goods and services and holidays because we don’t get couples discounts.
-There’s an emotional cost too – we are solely responsible for every decision governing every aspect of our lives, we have to work harder to get the social contact that we need to stay healthy, and society still give us a hard time for not conforming to the perfect nuclear family ideal.
+We pay 100% of the mortgage or rent, all of the bills and other household costs.
+And we quite often pay more for goods and services and holidays because we don’t get couples discounts.
+There’s an emotional cost too.
+We are solely responsible for decisions about every aspect of our lives.
+We have to work harder to get the social contact that we need to stay healthy.
+And society still give us a hard time for not conforming to the perfect nuclear family ideal!

-The thing we want you to know is that while living alone comes with its difficulties, it’s a way of life that many of us would struggle to give up.
-Having our own space and peace is important to us – and while it can be scary dealing with everything, it is deeply empowering and uplifting to be entirely responsible for yourself.
-We know that no relationship is guaranteed – and we have the tools to fall back to be able to build full, rich, meaningful lives for ourselves.
+While living alone has its difficulties, it’s a way of life that many of us would struggle to give up.
+Having our own space and peace is important to us.
+While it can be scary dealing with everything, it is deeply empowering and uplifting to be entirely responsible for yourself.
+We know that no relationship is guaranteed.
+But we have the tools to fall back to be able to build full, rich, meaningful lives for ourselves.
 We’re not afraid of being alone – and that means we’re confident setting a higher standard for ourselves.
 We shape our own space, and we make our own decisions.
 We know who we are, and we prioritise personal growth.

 Secretly?
 We probably think that you should try living alone for a while, too.